nidhihsoni/bbtestassignment/AutomatedTestScripts/README.md

 ### Prerequisites

-1. Instal Node.js from https://nodejs.org/en/ , you can check version using command 'node -v'
+1. Install Node.js from https://nodejs.org/en/ , you can check version using command 'node -v'
-2. Instal NPM from https://www.npmjs.com/ , you can check existence or version using command 'npm -v'
+2. Install NPM from https://www.npmjs.com/ , you can check existence or version using command 'npm -v'

 ### Protractor Setup Instruction